How can I find a specific quotation?

 Publicly available online

-Bartleby.com Allows you to search all Bartleby quote sources simultaneously, including Bartlett’s and Respectfully Quoted, a dictionary of quotes requested from the Congressional Research Service.
+Bartleby.com- operated by the Barnes & Noble Education company, this site allows you to search all many reputable sources simultaneously, notably Bartlett’s Quotations as well as Respectfully Quoted, a dictionary of quotes requested from and investigated by the Congressional Research Service.

-Google Books Advanced Book Search – surround the full quote with quotations marks, or specify author and then keywords
+Google Books Advanced Book Search – try surrounding the quote (in full or in part) with quotation marks, or specify author and then a few keywords from the quotation.

-Other Digital Libraries These are similar to Google Books and you can search across the full text of millions of books.
-There is a lot of overlapping content, but there are some unique items and each of them searches a little differently so you may get different results.
+Other Digital Libraries- These are similar to Google Books, and you can search across the full text of millions of books.
+There is a lot of overlapping content, but there are some unique items in each of these, and each searches a little differently so that you may get different results.
 These are 3 of the largest:

 Wikiquote is Wikipedia for quotes.
-As with Wikipedia, pay attention to cited sources.
+As with Wikipedia, pay attention to cited sources, because it's difficult to evaluate the author of each article or item in a crowdsourced resource.

 Quoteinvestigator.com and Garson O'Toole's book, Hemingway Didn't Say That

-Unfortunately, the material may not exist online, or it may not be possible to find it (because the quote is not exact or has been misattributed for so long).
+Unfortunately, the right information may not exist online, or it may not be possible to find it (because the quote is not exact or has been misattributed for so long).

 Major print sources can be found in the Loker Reading Room at Widener, starting with call number RR 3021.1